jaumefontal/SASS-Build-SublimeText2/readme.md

 Acknowledgements
 ----------------

-Thanks for the colaboration of [@hdennison](http://www.twitter.com/hdennison) with the testing in MacOS.
+Thanks to the collaboration of [@hdennison](http://www.twitter.com/hdennison) with the testing in MacOS.